 rectally.
 Until emergency medical personnel arrive, you should cool off until you

-shiver.
-This might involve soaking in cool water, spraying yourself with water, or
+start to shiver.
+This might involve soaking in cool water, spraying yourself with

 Drinking sips of cool water or a sports drink if you can drink, are not confused,

 and are not nauseated.
 If you are being treated at a hospital, the staff may give

 you IV (intravenous) fluids.

 Monitoring your heart rate, blood pressure, breathing rate, and mental status

 Many people will get better within an hour or two of treatment.
 If you don't get better

 quickly, go to the emergency room.
 There you will be checked for more serious problems.

 On its own, heat exhaustion doesn't usually cause complications.
 If you have severe